GuyAwesomeOrg/JavaScriptButtons/README.md

 # Updated Repo

 Please see https://github.com/paypal/paypal-checkout for the new home of the PayPal Checkout javascript integration.
-This repo will soon be deprecated, so please try out paypal-checkout and let us know any feedback.
-Thanks!
+This repo is deprecated.

 Other helpful links: